Interactions-Nexus/Nexus-Wiki/interactions/int-incident.md

 The incident reports will be of two types:

-- **Internal** - This incident report is internal to the arm and investigation will be carried out at the creative layer.
+- **Internal Incidents** - This incident report is internal to the arm and investigation will be carried out at the creative layer.

-- **External** - This incident report is external to the arm and investigation will be carried out by the Judiciary.
+- **External Incidents** - This incident report is external to the arm and investigation will be carried out by the Judiciary.

 ## Internal Incident Reports: